vectara/vectara-docs/www/docs/prompts/custom_prompts_with_metadata.md

 import {vars} from '@site/static/variables.json';

-Vectara handles the system and user prompts automatically, but if you want to do it yourself, Vectara now empowers developers a flexible way of customizing prompts with metadata.
+Vectara handles the system and user prompts automatically, but if you want to do it yourself, Vectara now empowers developers with a flexible way of customizing prompts with metadata.
 Our Custom Retrieval Augmented Generation (RAG) Prompt Engine provides several available prompt variables and functions for Scale users to customize prompts.

 ## Available Prompt Variables